onflow/flow-go/language.md

     //
     pub stored var count: Int

-    // Declare an initializer which accepts the initial count,
+    // Declare an initializer which accepts the initial count
-    // and intialized the stored field `count` with it.
+    // and initializes the stored field `count` with it.
     //
     init(initialCount: Int) {
         require {